-Whether you enjoy a cup of chai tea that's heavy on the spices or prefer a more mellow blend, you can be sure it contains black tea -- and black tea contains caffeine.
-Of course, you can buy decaffeinated chai tea bags, but if it's made with natural black tea leaves, you're going to get some caffeine along with all the spices.
+Whether you enjoy a cup of chai tea that's heavy on the spices or prefer a more mellow blend, you can be sure it contains black tea — and black tea contains caffeine.
+You can buy decaffeinated chai tea bags, but if it's made with natural black tea leaves you can't escape chai tea caffeine.

 None of the herbs in chai tea are listed as unsafe for use during pregnancy by the APA.
 The fresh ginger may even help relieve nausea and vomiting caused by morning sickness.
 Still, it's best to talk to your doctor before consuming herbs or caffeine when you're pregnant or nursing.

 All types of teas contain flavonoids, which are natural antioxidants that protect cells in the body from damage caused by unstable molecules.
-The flavonoids in black tea -- theaflavins and thearubigins -- are different from those in green tea, but they're still associated with health benefits.
-In laboratory studies, theaflavins stopped ovarian cancer cells from growing, according to Anticancer Research in February 2016.
-Another study found that men who drank 5 or more cups of black tea daily had a lower risk of developing advanced stage prostate cancer than men who had 1 cup or less each day, reported the American Journal of Epidemiology in June 2013.
+The flavonoids in black tea —theaflavins and thearubigins — are different from those in green tea, but they're still associated with health benefits.

 A May 2013 study published in the American Journal of Epidemiology found that men who drank 5 or more cups of black tea daily had a lower risk of developing advanced stage prostate cancer than men who had 1 cup or less each day.

 Black tea may support weight loss, but the evidence so far has only come from laboratory studies using animal subjects.
 For example, lab mice burned significantly more calories after getting a dose of theaflavins from black tea, noted a study published by PLOS One in September 2015.